yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 Y = X + sum(sum(P*rand(length(P)))) + P(end,end)+hankel(X(:,1));
 ````

 In some situations, coding is simplified with a multi-dimensional variable.
-This is supported in YALMIP with two different constructs, cell arrays and multi-dimensional [[Commands.sdpvar  | sdpvar]] objects.
+This is supported in YALMIP with two different constructs, cell arrays and multi-dimensional [sdpvar](/commands/sdpvar) objects.

-The cell array is nothing but an abstraction of the following code
+The cell array format is nothing but an abstraction of the following code

 ````matlab
 for i = 1:5